WES Credential Evaluation for Colombian Degrees: What to Expect

 - Certified translation of your degree certificate (if not in English)

 Note: WES generally does not require a Cancillería apostille on academic transcripts, because verification is direct from the institution.
-However, some officers request apostilled degree certificates during the IRCC review phase — it is worth having apostilled copies prepared even if WES does not require them.
+IRCC may request an apostilled academic document during the review phase, depending on the personalized checklist and document requested.

 Free Download